 Is the KS Fit app worth using?

 It works for basic tracking (steps, distance, session time) and is free.
-Don't buy either model because of the app โ but if you already care about step counts, it adds value.
+Don't buy either model because of the app β but if you already care about step counts, it adds value.
+Pairing it with one of the best budget smartwatches for fitness tracking gives you more reliable data across all your workouts.

 How loud are they on a hard floor?